webstudio-is/immerhin/README.md

 # Immerhin

+The core idea is to use [patches](https://immerjs.github.io/immer/patches) to keep the UI in sync between client and server, multiple clients, or multiple windows.

-The core idea is to use [Immer](https://immerjs.github.io/immer/) as an interface for state mutations and provide a convenient way to group mutations into a single transaction.
+It uses [Immer](https://immerjs.github.io/immer/) as an interface for state mutations and provides a convenient way to group mutations into a single transaction, and enables undo/redo out of the box.

-Using Immer's patches we sync the state across the application and to the server.
-This also gives us a way to undo/redo a transaction automatically.

 ## Features

-1. Update application state using [patches](https://immerjs.github.io/immer/patches)
+1. Sync application state using [patches](https://immerjs.github.io/immer/patches)
+1. Get undo/redo for free
-2. Synchronize to the server
+1. Sync to the server
-3. Get undo/redo on the client that does both updating the client state and syncing to the server
-4. Server agnostic
+1. Server agnostic
-5. State management agnostic (mostly)
+1. State management libraries agnostic (a container interface)
+1. Small bundle size
-6. Sync between iframes (not implemented yet)
+1. Sync between iframes (not implemented yet)
-7. Sync between tabs (not implemented yet)
+1. Sync between tabs (not implemented yet)
-8. Conflict resolution (not implemented yet)
+1. Resolve conflicts (not implemented yet)
-9. Server handler (not implemented yet)
+1. Provide server handler (not implemented yet)

 ## Example